LET US CATER TO

 Published

-In general, injuries that occur while a person is on the job are covered by the state’s workers’ compensation laws.
-The Illinois Worker’s Compensation Act is in place to protect employees when an injury results in medical expenses, missed wages, and disability payments.
-Rather than filing a regular personal injury lawsuit, the injured person must pursue these channels to be made whole.
+In general, injuries that occur while a person is on the job are covered by workers’ compensation.
+Rather than filing a personal injury lawsuit, the injured worker should file a claim for workers’ comp benefits.

 Providing Evidence for Your Claim